LemLib/pros-build/README.md

   - default: `true`

 ### Outputs
+> [!NOTE]
+> While this action has the `name` output for the artifact name, it does not upload the artifact itself.
+The `name` output is meant to be passed into `actions/upload-artifact`.

 - `name`
-  - The name of the uploaded artifact.
+  - The recommended name for an artifact.

 ### Example Workflow